Glossary

 m3u8 manifest

-In HLS world, everything begins with a manifest file :.m3u8 Manifest files reference video files (split in small chunks) and other assets like subtitles, audio, etc.
+In HLS world, everything begins with a manifest file :.m3u8 Manifest files reference video files (split into small chunks) and other assets like subtitles, audio, etc.

 You generally read a master manifest which references different sub-manifests - one per video encoding quality - containing the video files (.ts files)